ZythDr/Discord-Stuff/README.md

 The chat will no longer be affected when the sidebars expand and collapse.
 This means that text will no longer move around on expanding/collapsing the sidebars, which results in much better performance while it also looks better.
 Alongside the new approach to the animations, there are also a few new additions such as:
-+ Theme only applies when window size is small. _(Currently set to activate when not wider than 1130px)_
++ Theme only applies when window size is small. _(Theme is disabled past 1130px width)_
 + Useless icons hidden from the top bar to make it more compact and less cluttered.
 [Preview](https://i.imgur.com/7oHnRf8.png)
 + Unimportant icons hidden from chat input box. _(Nitro Gift & Stickers button)_ [Preview](https://i.imgur.com/DJRSllM.png)
 + Threads & Voice Channel chat overlay frame partially slides out of view to make it less intrusive.
 [Preview](https://imgur.com/a/yyaO8w6)